-Find Out What It Is You Want
+1. Find Out What It Is You Want

 Before you can have a strong comeback and excel in life and in your career, you have got to know what it is you want.
 Have you really ever thought about it?
 What is the ultimate position you dream to have?
 What does it take to get there?
 You can’t expect to reach your destination if you don’t know where you are going and how to get there.
 Find out what you want and where you want to go in your career or business.

 Notice I did not say job, I said, career.
 If you want to do more than working paycheck to paycheck, you have to have the word “job” out of your vocabulary.
-The word job is after all, “Just Over Broke”.
+The word job is after all, “Just Over Broke."

 Make sure it’s what YOU truly want.
-Many people base their decisions by what others have told them their whole life what they should be doing.
+Many people base their decisions on what others have told them their whole life what they should be doing.
 In order for you to find true happiness and feel successful, be true about yourself and what you want.
-You don’t have to be a doctor, or be the CEO of a Fortune 500 company to be successful.
+You don’t have to be a doctor or the CEO of a Fortune 500 company to be successful.
 If you decide that you always wanted to be a real estate agent, become a real estate agent and be the very best real estate agent that you can be.

 Once you know exactly what it is you want and know where you are going, you will be more excited about going back to work and doing that job each day.
-Even if you don’t exactly love the job you have, you will understand that it is only temporary, and that you are in fact building up your resume.
-Your job will have purpose and you are working up that career ladder to success.
+Even if you don’t exactly love the job you have, you will understand that it is only temporary and that you are in fact building up your resume.
+Your job will have a purpose and you are working up that career ladder to success.

-Prosper Where You Are Planted
+3. Prosper Where You Are Planted

 Start where you are now.
 Don’t complain about the position you will have if it is not where you want to be.
 Everyone has to start somewhere.
 In order to go to the next level, you first need to start where you are right now and be willing to do what it takes to excel at it.
-On your next job, be sure to evaluate your performance at your current skill level, improve where needed and go beyond all expectations.
+On your next job, be sure to evaluate your performance at your current skill level, improve where needed, and go beyond all expectations.
 Be the very best at what you do.

-Change The Way You See Things
+4. Change the Way You See Things